Unpoetical

 Than good ol’ Wordsworth.

-Line, of a plain sonnet.
+As a line of a plain sonnet.

-Is the greatest in all earth.
+It the greatest in all earth.

-But the line he composes
+But the ‘great’ lyric he composes

-Alas, is as scantily set;
+Alas!
+Is as scantily set;

 Deficient of all senses

-For false fame or prosaic sake,
+For false fame.
+For prosaic sake.

-Obsessed by fleeting success.
+Obsessed with fleeting success.

-Forgetting the lasting consequences
+Forgetting the flighty consequences

 That leaves life with nothing less